aliatiia/spartan-ecdsa-audit-report/README.md

 - The Merkle tree used for membership proof is assumed to be secure against second-preimage attacks.
 - Social engineering attacks are still a valid way to break the system.
 ECDSA has several nonce based attacks.
 It is very important that the client side confirguration doesn't leak any nonce data or any app metadata that can reduce the security of guessing nonce for the ECDSA.
-- Clarify the proper usage of each template, where assertions about the valuation of its inputs (pre-conditions) should be satisfied when calling the template.
+- We recommend clarifying the proper usage of each template, where assertions about the valuation of its inputs (pre-conditions) should be satisfied when calling the template.
-- Write a detailed check list of things to do on the client side.
-This can help the developers not make standard mistakes of not validating the inputs and outputs and there by resulting into underconstrained related critical bugs.
+- We recommend writing a checklist to be ensured on the client side.
+This can help dApp developers avoid common mistakes such as missing validation of inputs which can lead to soundness bugs.
 - Overall, the code demonstrates good implementation of mathematical operations and basic functionality.
-However, it could benefit from more extensive documentation and additional testing and verification procedures.
+However, it could benefit from more documentation and tests.